aleksandramedina/Final-Team05/finalproject.md

 To do this, I started with the initial step of measuring Covid-19 mortality.
-In this paper, Covid-19 mortality is measured as the proportion of cumulative deaths when measured against cumulative cases.
+In this paper, Covid-19 mortality is measured as the proportion of cumulative deaths when measured against cumulative cases per million.
 Of course one must keep in mind the limitations, when measuring and defining these two variables as different governments around the world report data based on different definitions.

 After plotting the two variables against each other, a clearer pattern emerges.
-If mortality is measured as the slope of the graph, where the x value is the number of cumulative cases and the y value is the number of cumulative deaths, there seems to be a linear relationship until a certain point (around 1,000,000 and 1,500,000 cumulative cases), where mortality plateaus.
-There are definitely too few countries with high cumulative death numbers to trust this pattern.
+If mortality is measured as the slope of the graph, where the x value is the number of cumulative cases and the y value is the number of cumulative deaths, there seems to somewhat of a linear relationship.
+However, there are definitely too few countries with high cumulative death numbers to trust this pattern.
 Therefore, a similar process has to be repeated, where the outlier has to be filtered out (after creating a separate variable, we find the outlying country with cumulative deaths greater than 7,500,000 is Mexico).
-Now plotting the new variable that does not entail Mexico, the relationship is obviously linear.
+Now plotting the new variable that does not entail Mexico, there is a lot stronger linear relationship.
 We learn that, in the Americas, cumulative deaths are proportionally related to cumulative cases.
 From here further research discussing the implications and related policies from governments could be done.

 ``` r
 # Plot again cumulative cases and cumulative deaths with the new data set